xtfocus/khoailang/docs_for_ai/backend_system_design.md

 # **Backend System Design**

 ## **Overview**
 The backend system is built using FastAPI and PostgreSQL, following a modular architecture with clear separation of concerns.
-The system currently implements user authentication with JWT tokens and is designed to be scalable for future features.
+The system implements user authentication with JWT tokens, waitlist-based registration, and is designed to be scalable for future features.

 ## **Technology Stack**
 - **Framework**: FastAPI